shakacode/react_on_rails/docs/tutorial.md

 # React on Rails Basic Tutorial

-This tutorial setups up a new Rails app with **React on Rails**, demonstrating Rails + React + Redux + Server Rendering.
+This tutorial guides you through setting up a new or existing Rails app with **React on Rails**, demonstrating Rails + React + Redux + Server Rendering.
 It is updated to 10.0.2.

 After finishing this tutorial you will get an application that can do the following (live on Heroku):